JoeGaggler/Parsnip/README.md

 The rule name starts with a letter, followed by letters, numbers, and hyphens.

+If the rule does not include a C# type, then its results will be effectively "ignored" (see "match action modifiers").

 ## Production

 A production consists of a sequence of tokens, separated by spaces: